onedata/onedata-otc-benchmark/README.md

     * ns2.open-telekom-cloud.com.

 Edit kube-centos/variables.tf and set at least the following vars:
 * dnszone - your registered Internet domain.
-The publicly resolvable cluster domain will be kube.${dnszone}.
+The publicly resolvable cluster domain will be kube.{{dnszone}}.
 * project - project name.
 It is used to prefix VM names.
 It should be unique among OTC as it is used to create names of VMs.
 * public_key_file - the path to your ssh public key.
 You can also set the variables specifying the networks to be used (in case of conficts with the existing ones):